Biden warns that a quick replacement of Ginsburg would “plunge us deeper into the abyss”

 After committing during the primary to appointing a Black woman, he has rarely talked about the Supreme Court.

-The Democratic nominee steered clear of another Republican target Sunday by making no mention Sunday of expanding the court.
+The Democratic presidential nominee steered clear of another Republican target Sunday by making no mention of expanding the court.
 While he has not referenced it explicitly since Ginsburg’s death, Biden has in the past been adamantly opposed to the idea.

 “I think it’s a bad idea,” he said in August 2019 during a trip to Iowa.
 “It will come back to bite us.
 It should not be a political football.”